ayazmirza54/ayazmirza54/README.md

 🌱 I’m currently learning MERN stack for full stack development and Python, shell scripting for automating boring stuff.

+🖇️ Here's my personal website, https://www.ayazmirza54.in

+📍Check out all my links on https://linkstoayaz.in

 🚀 I'm currently working on https://www.aigadgets.show

 👨‍💻 All of my projects are available at https://github.com/ayazmirza54/